Tekki/sql-ledger/doc/development.md

 Some coding rules:

-* Always include tests.
+- Always include tests.
 Ideally, add tests first and then adjust the code until they all pass.
-* Format the updated code with the `.perltidyrc` configuration found in this repository.
+- Format the updated code with the `.perltidyrc` configuration found in this repository.
 Skip formatting any sections that generate HTML output.
-* Use short, but meaningful variable names and never use the same name at the same place for different purposes.
+- Use short, but meaningful variable names and never use the same name at the same place for different purposes.
 Variables are here for humans to understand the code.
-* Explicitly return values from subroutines with keyword `return`.
+- Explicitly return values from subroutines with keyword `return`.
-* Write `qw|a b c|` with vertical bar and not with parentheses.
+- Write `qw|a b c|` with vertical bar and not with parentheses.
-* Write `for` instead of `foreach`.
+- Write `for` instead of `foreach`.
-* Use suffix statements like `for`, `if`, `unless` only if the code fits on one line.
+- Use suffix statements like `for`, `if`, `unless` only if the code fits on one line.
-* Use postfix dereferencing.
+- Use postfix dereferencing.
-* Use subroutine signatures.
+- In backend code use subroutine signatures.
-* Separate subroutines with two line breaks.
+- Separate subroutines with two line breaks.
+- Use functions from core modules if they simplify the code.
-* Read about new Perl features up to v5.40 and don't hesitate to use them.
+- Read about new Perl features up to v5.40 and don't hesitate to use them.
-* Feel free to change existing code that doesn't follow these rules.
+- Feel free to change existing code that doesn't follow these rules.